 Our Heart Centred Leader is the part of us that can feel gratitude in our hearts for all that is good in our life.
 We know we are in our Heart Centred Leader when we feel warmth in our heart and gratitude flowing outwards.

-Within each of the archetypes lies an innate animal instinct that we ignore at our peril.
+Within each of the archetypes lies an innate animal instinct that we need to be aware of.
 With the Heart Centred Leader this is the instinct of ‘ranking’, in other words having an Alpha Female, or an Alpha Male – a member of the group who leads, has special privileges and who others look up to.
-Equally it is also in our instinctive nature to be one of the ‘followers’: one of the lower level members of the group who looks up to the leader.
+We instinctively know how to step up and lead when this is called for.
+Equally it is also in our instinctive nature to be one of the ‘followers’ at times: one of the lower level members of the group who looks up to the leader.

 If we deny these instincts then we put a part of ourselves into shadow.
 We prefer to acknowledge that these two instincts are part of us and that human groups may function most effectively when people take on such roles.
 However, we also recognise that, unlike animals, we have conscious choice.
 Once we acknowledge these instincts in us we can choose whether or not to act them out.
 If we do act them out then we do so consciously and constructively in a way that can best serve us and others.

 Listening and speaking

 The special role of the Heart Centred Leader is to listen and to speak.
 The Heart Centred Leader listens carefully to the thoughts and opinions and feelings of others.
 This may be internally, listening to all the different parts of ourselves that may have conflicting or opposing views on a particular issue, or it may be externally, listening carefully to the views of others.
-Having listened carefully the Heart Centred Leader speaks their decision, or offers their way forward, having taking everything into account.
+Having listened carefully the Heart Centred Leader speaks their decision, or offers their way forward, having taken everything into account.

 Key emotion – Joy